Mahlatse-27/Mars-Rover-Challenge/README.md

 # Description

-The project is about robotic rovers on Mars used to navigate in a rectangular plateau.
-Objective is to get the complete view of the terrain to send back to Earth ass they are moved around the terrain by NASA.
+The project is about 2 robotic rovers on Mars used to navigate in a rectangular plateau.
+Objective is to get the complete view of the terrain to send back to Earth as they are moved around the terrain by NASA.
+Rover's position is determined by the x and y coordinates.

 # Installations